 Protein powders can be a key part of plant-based diets, whether it’s vegan, vegetarian or flexitarian, which allows for some meat, poultry, fish or dairy, just not a lot of it.
 Whatever level of plant-based eating you choose, it will mean consuming more fruits, vegetables, nuts, seeds and grains.

 There are plenty of plant-based protein sources you can incorporate into your diet, including tofu, beans, quinoa, tempeh and lentils.
 But if you have a hectic schedule or are a bit picky and need some time to expand your palate, you may need some other alternatives.

 Some days it might be easier to make a smoothie using your favorite plant-based protein powder or add your vegan protein powder to your morning oatmeal to ensure you’ll get the protein you need for the day.
-Nutrilite Organics Plant Protein Powder, which comes in vanilla and chocolate, is great for a variety of recipes.
+Nutrilite Organics Plant Protein Powder is great for a variety of recipes.
 It’s also a vegan protein powder and certified organic by the USDA.

 The amount of protein recommended for the average person can be determined several ways, including calculations based on weight and age, but generally it’s 46g a day for adult women and 56g a day for adult men, according to the Institute of Medicine.

 Looking at it another way, the World Health Organization recommends we eat 0.83 grams of high-quality protein per kilogram of body weight per day.
 For a person weighing 60 kilograms (about 132 pounds), that’s almost 50 grams of protein each day—or about eight eggs.
 The USDA uses ounces, recommending 5.5 ounces of protein each day for those on a 2,000-calorie diet.
 (If you want a more personalized recommendation, visit this handy calculator.)